Get comprehensive travel insurance for your next interrail trip

 Interrail travel insurance for high risk activities

 You may be planning some exciting, albeit hazardous activities during your holiday.
 In this case, it's important to arrange for any additional cover you may need.
-Our Silver, Gold and Platinum level policies cover an extensive range of sports and activities, so you may very well find that you are already covered for your planned activities.

 As an interrailler, you should be travelling as lightly as possible, so it may not be likely you'll be needing extensive cover for personal possessions.
 It's a good idea to roughly calculate the total value of those expensive items that are difficult to replace, before buying a policy.
 If you do decide to bring any gadgets, we recommend adding gadget cover to your travel insurance policy through the business add-on.